wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-create-multiple.md

 Of course, you set the copy count to a value other than the length of the array.
 For example, you could create an array with many values, and then pass in a parameter value that specifies how many of the array elements to deploy.
 In that case, you set the copy count as shown in the first example.

 ## Next steps
-- If you want to learn about the sections of a template, see [Authoring Azure Resource Manager <!-- deleted by customization Templates](./resource-group-authoring-templates.md). --><!-- keep by customization: begin --> Templates](/documentation/articles/./resource-group-authoring-templates) <!-- keep by customization: end -->
+- If you want to learn about the sections of a template, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates).
-- For all of the functions you can use in a template, see [Azure Resource Manager Template <!-- deleted by customization Functions](./resource-group-template-functions.md). --><!-- keep by customization: begin --> Functions](/documentation/articles/./resource-group-template-functions) <!-- keep by customization: end -->
+- For all of the functions you can use in a template, see [Azure Resource Manager Template Functions](/documentation/articles/resource-group-template-functions).
-- To learn how to deploy your template, see [Deploy an application with Azure Resource Manager <!-- deleted by customization Template](/documentation/articles/resource-group-template-deploy). --><!-- keep by customization: begin --> Template](/documentation/articles/azure-portal/resource-group-template-deploy) <!-- keep by customization: end -->
+- To learn how to deploy your template, see [Deploy an application with Azure Resource Manager Template](/documentation/articles/resource-group-template-deploy).